MasihMoafi/01-Financial-Market-Analysis/BTC Time Series Analysis, ResNet LSTM/README.md

 ## Summary

 This project showcases the utilization of ResNet LSTM model for efficient time-series analysis of Bitcoin price data.
 By combining these techniques, the model's accuracy and speed increases significantly.

-## Update

-A more enhanced version with better results in available at: [https://www.kaggle.com/code/masihmaafi/last-btc-notebook/edit]